-Our Animal Rescue is made up of volunteers who are trying to make a difference one pet at a time.Our mission is to rescue adoptable pets in shelters during their last hours.
+Lake Norman Animal Rescue is made up of volunteers who are trying to make a difference one pet at a time.Our mission is to rescue adoptable pets in shelters during their last hours.
 We transport these pets from local shelters to other rescues.
 We list pets that are still in shelters that are awaiting rescue.

-Since 2004 we were conceived as a rescue group that worked a little differently.
+LNAR was founded in February 2004.
+We were conceived as a rescue group that worked a little differently.
 Our volunteers desired to rescue the often overlooked, highly adoptable pets that had, through no fault of their own, been abandoned in animal control shelters throughout the Lake Norman region.
 These animals we felt were truly the most critical cases and needed a voice.
 We chose to become that voice.

 All of our animals are temperament tested for adoptability before they enter our program.
 We work closely with several animal control shelters and we are always seeking out those pets with that indescribable “something special.”
 We feel that when you meet our animals, you will understand what we are talking about.
 Our adoptable pets reside in loving foster homes with our families.
 We look for highly adoptable pets that are good with other animals, children, and a variety of situations.
 That said, we understand there is a rainbow of personality traits and we strive to match the pet to the right family.
 You will know everything we know about our animals, and we will work with you to help acclimate your new pet(s) to their new environment.
 We ask that you be open to training techniques, including crate training.